 The Eye Institute of West Florida is the premiere cataract eye care facility of Pinellas County.
 Using the latest techniques, proven innovations and physicians trained by some of the most well respected medical facilities in the world, our state-of-the-art facility is able to achieve the best results possible for our patients.
-If you are seeking Tampa cataract surgery experts please feel free to call us anytime.
+If you seek a Tampa cataract surgery expert, please feel free to call us anytime.

 What is a cataract?